 It’s all about the Mala

 The sensation from Sichuan peppercorns is quite different to that of chillies, and while they do both give a lot of heat (or pungence I guess – to give the technical term) and tingly sensation, the Sichuan peppercorn has this additional feeling of numbness.
 And while Fanfan can always beat me hands-down against the heat of chillies, I have the upper hand when it comes to Sichuan peppercorns and Mala flavours.
-However, as exciting as the overall Sichuan Mala Hot Pot experience is, there are many similar Mala eating experiences which will always come close.
+However, as exciting as the overall Sichuan Mala Hot Pot experience is, there are many similar Mala eating experiences that will always come close.
 As more or less ‘mala’ is a spice mix, a sauce and a cooking condiment that is added to all sorts of Sichuan dishes.
 And it was these flavours which made me a noodle soup convert, as I was always completely underwhelmed by dishes like Thai Kuay Teow and Vietnamese Pho.
 But by adding a splash or three of mala chilli oil, and noodle soups come alive.
 Another favourote would be the Chuan’r charcoal grills, serving kebabs dusted and barbecued with a mix of chilli flakes, a cumin spice mix, and most importantly the Sichuan peppercorns for the delightful face numbing food sensation.
 Not to forget the countless soups, stir-fries, and stews.
 And this is why Sichuan food is undoubtedly one of the world’s most fascinating and fearsome cuisines, but it must be sought out at its origins, as Szechuan cuisine is pretty much guaranteed to be underwhelming (and often bares no likeness) when found elsewhere and the west.